TheBurstIT/MLOps/README.md

 # Crypto LOB Micro Move Classifier

-This repository contains a minimal skeleton for a project that trains a classifier on limit order book data.
-It currently implements a simple placeholder data download step and provides a Fire-based CLI.
+This repository provides a small project for limit order book classification.
+The current version focuses on downloading the dataset and exposes a simple command-line interface.

 ## Usage